RegelefterlevnadJuridikjuni 23, 2025

-Appoint a registered agent or contract agent for service of process in a private contract?
+Should a registered agent or contract agent be appointed for service of process in a private contract?

-One main reason the parties include a contract agency clause is the same reason other clauses, such as choice of law or choice of forum, are included: it provides predictability and helps avoid litigation over procedural issues.
-In conjunction with a choice of forum clause, it also assures that any lawsuit proceeds in a jurisdiction favorable and receptive to businesses.
+One main reason the parties include a contract agency clause is the same reason other clauses, such as choice of law or choice of forum, are included in the contract; it provides predictability and helps avoid litigation over procedural issues.

 Who should be appointed as a contractual process agent?